 Teeth coming in is not a sign of readiness for solid foods.
 Breast milk is recommended for babies for at least the first 6 months of life until they show signs of readiness for solid foods.
-Some signs of solid food readiness are being able to get into and out of a seated position on their own, head control to be able to turn their head side to side, the pincer grasp is developed and no tongue thrust is present.
-Although it is rare, some babies are born with a tooth already erupted.
+Some signs of solid food readiness are being able to get into and out of a seated position on their own, head control with the ability to turn their head side to side, the pincer grasp developing, and no tongue thrust being present.
+Although it is rare, some babies are born with a tooth that has already erupted.

 Symptoms of teething can include: